AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops_alternate.md

 and corresponding folders downloads, downloads2, downloads3, downloads4, downloadsN This will help us copy some portion for research / testing.
 But, we may want to merge everything together at the end.

-If you are keeping results in a new folders ( reportN, downloadsN) Example, report5,and downloads5,
+If you are keeping results in a new folders,
+Example, report5,and downloads5,

 Make sure you make necessary updates in the script as well,